mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ![Screenshot (154)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/14e2d80b-98f7-4054-94a3-185efa61c452)

-after that you have to select User pool that you want to migrate(mypool1) and you want to select the path were json file is present, After selection it will show "Users Inported Successfully" as shown.
+after that you have to select User pool that you want to migrate(mypool1) and you want to select the path were json file is present, After selection it will show "Users Imported Successfully" as shown.
 It will indicate the users migration has done successfully.

 ![Screenshot (156)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/58058713-dd9c-417c-930b-c0ac21a24455)